-Anthropologist David Howes analyses of a series of interiors he has encountered in the course of his field and archival research.
-Through a sensory studies approach, Howes illustrates how culture and sex modulate sensory perception in a wide range of contexts, from a men’s house in the Sepik River region of Papua New Guinea to the exclusively feminine interior of A la Ronde in Exmouth, and from the dining room of a traditional Japanese house in Kamakura to the living room of a suburban bungalow in Levittown, USA.
+David Howes, Professor of Anthropology and Director of the Centre for Sensory Studies at Concordia University, applies a sensory studies approach to the analysis of a series of interiors he has encountered in the course of his anthropological and archival research.
+These range from a men’s house in the Sepik River region of Papua New Guinea to the exclusively feminine interior of A la Ronde in Exmouth, and from the dining room of a traditional Japanese house in Kamakura to the living room of a suburban bungalow in Levittown, USA.

 Presented in conjunction with the exhibition Rooms You May Have Missed, currently on view in the CCA main galleries.

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
 If you have any questions, please email us at email@example.com.

 Thank you for signing up.
 You'll begin to receive emails from us shortly.

 We’re not able to update your preferences at the moment.
 Please try again later.

 You’ve already subscribed with this email address.
 If you’d like to subscribe with another, please try again.

 This email was permanently deleted from our database.
 If you’d like to resubscribe with this email, please contact us

 Please complete the form below to buy:

 Price [Price of book]